dlang/DIPs/README.md

 This repository stores and manages improvement proposals for the D programming language.
-Common examples include a change to existing language semantics, the addition of a new major features to the compiler or enforcement of new process as a standard.
+Common examples include a change to existing language semantics, the addition of a new major feature to the compiler, or enforcement of a new process as a standard.
 In general, any controversial change must be managed as a DIP and thus requires approval by the language authors and feedback from the D community.